-The nose shows intense white pear, with hints of citrus and perfumed fruits.
-The palate is rich and dense, with concentrated stone fruit and a long fresh finish.
+The nose shows intense stone fruit and white pear, with hints of melon and perfume.
+The palate is rich and dense, with concentrated flavours of pineapple and green melon.
+The palate is fresh yet full, with a long, intense finish.

 Fermentation and Ageing: